percona/portal-doc/docs/advisors/checks/postgresql-logging-recommendations.md

 **log_min_duration_statement**

 This is useful for determining slow running queries.
-Setting a value in milliseconds will log queries that take the set value or longer time to complete.
+Setting a value in milliseconds will log queries that take either the set value or longer time to complete.